Ergodicity of the infinite swapping algorithm at low temperature: Acknowledgment

 \section{Acknowledgment}

-This research has been partially supported by NSF grant DMS-1712632.
 The authors want to thank Max Fathi and Paul Bressloff for the fruitful discussions.
-Georg Menz and Andr\'e Schlichting want to thank the University of Bonn for financial support via the CRC 1060 `The Mathematics of Emergent Effects'.
+GM and AS want to thank the University of Bonn for financial support via the CRC 1060 \emph{The Mathematics of Emergent Effects} of the University of Bonn that is funded through the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+AS also is funded by the DFG under Germany's Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics--Geometry--Structure.
+WT gratefully acknowledges financial support through an NSF grant DMS-2113779 and a start-up grant at Columbia University.

 \parskip{0pt}